 4) Checkout Local Waterfalls

 Checking out the local waterfalls in the area is a great thing to do all year round.
 In the spring they are a wonder to behold as they are at their fullest with the raised water levels from the snow melting, but they are a fantastic day trip any time of the year.
 There is always something new to see every time you visit them!
-Hoggs Falls and Eugenia Falls are two of my personal favourites in the Flesherton area.
-If your closer to the Northern end of Grey Highlands then the less well known Webwood falls is the place to be.
+Hoggs Falls and Eugenia Falls are two of my personal favorites in the Flesherton area.
+If you are closer to the Northern end of Grey Highlands then the less well-known Webwood Falls is the place to be.